Strangers in the Night: Reception

 The song first entered Billboard Hot 100 on chart dated May 7, 1966, reaching No. 1 on July 2, 1966, in the US.
 It also reached the top of the Easy Listening chart, where it was No. 1 for seven weeks.
 It also reached No. 1 in seven other countries, including the UK for three weeks.

 The single sold 60,000 copies in Brazil, 600,000 copies in France, combined it sold a million copies in United States and United Kingdom and over 2 million worldwide.

 "Strangers in the Night" was Sinatra's first number one on the Hot 100 in 11 years and it remained on the charts for 15 weeks.
 Sinatra, however, despised the song, calling it at one time "a piece of shit" and "the worst fucking song that I have ever heard."
 Joe Smith, then head of Reprise Records, said "[Sinatra] thought it was about two fags in a bar!"
 Dean Martin had teased Sinatra when the song was being released, saying that he turned down the song because "it's about two faggots".
 In concert, Sinatra had on many occasions sung the lines "Love was just a glance away, a warm embracing dance away" as "a lonesome pair of pants away".

 The song received the Grammy Award for Best Male Pop Vocal Performance and the Grammy Award for Record of the Year, as well as a Grammy Award for Best Arrangement Accompanying a Vocalist or Instrumentalist for Ernie Freeman at the Grammy Awards of 1967.
 It also received the award for best original song at the 24th Golden Globe Awards.

+Legacy

 In 2008, "Strangers in the Night" was inducted into the Grammy Hall of Fame.